We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The following tips may help people adjust to sleeping on their side:

-• Arm positions: People may find that keeping their arms and hands below the face and neck and parallel to the sides of their body may provide some relief when side sleeping.
+• Arm positions: When side sleeping, people may find that keeping their arms and hands below the face and neck and parallel to the sides of their bodies provides some relief.

 • Correct pillow height and design: Some people may prefer sleeping with a higher pillow to provide better support around the neck and head or prevent the head from dipping too low.
 Others may find that a double contour pillow provides more comfort and support when placed beneath the neck.